Emergency Dentistry – Houston, TX

 How to Handle Common Dental Emergencies

 Dental emergencies can happen at any time, often when it’s inopportune for you or your loved one.
-You may be frightened or panicked as well; please stay as calm as possible and contact Sunrise Dental right away for assistance.
-Our team of experienced doctors can provide the relief you need at our North Houston office in a comfortable environment where you can feel at ease.
+You may be frightened or panicked as well; please stay as calm as possible and contact Sunrise Dental Center right away for assistance.
+Our team of experienced dentists can provide the relief you need with emergency dentistry at our Heights dental office in a comfortable environment where you can feel at ease.
 What if you can’t reach us right away?
 We can give you instructions for how to best manage your situation until you arrive.

 Persistent and severe toothaches are often signs of infections that have developed within your tooth.
 To help ease your discomfort temporarily, you can take an over-the-counter pain reliever like ibuprofen.
 If swelling occurs, place cold compress on the outside of your cheek for 10-minute increments.